machingclee/machingclee.github.io/static/media/266-kotlin-spring-boot.1f54c4cc.md

   ```text
   choco install gradle
   ```
-- Note that installation of `gradle` is not compulsory, alternatively we can run `gradle` inside the spring boot project by
+- Note that the installation of `gradle` is not compulsory, alternatively we can run `gradle` inside the spring boot project by
   ```text
   /gradlew -q :<the-command>
   ```